PTsolvers/Stokes2D_simpleVEP/README.md

 This repository contains concise [Julia] 2D iterative visco-elasto-plastic (VEP) incompressible and single phase Stokes solvers to (1) resolve pressure, velocity and visco-elastic stress distribution around a buoyant ductile spherical inclusion, (2) capture the visco-elastic stress build-up in a homogeneous or inclusion sample and (3) adding yielding of the visco-elastic material to resolve visco-elasto-plastic rheology (Von Mises and Drucker-Prager).

 ⚠️ **Work in progress:** The current codes rely on a centres implementation of the VEP rheology (staggered grid).
 Pure shear configuration results are accurate ([more here](#vertices-centres-formulation)) but simple shear experiments fail to localise compared to vertices only or vertices and centres formulations.
-More details in the [wip_codes](wip_codes/) folder.
+More details in the [simpleshear](simpleshear/) folder for the fix.

 ## Content
 * [Julia Codes](#julia-codes)